The use of social media has had positive effects on the relationships between educational institutions and parents or guardians.

 You should enter into acceptable use agreements with parents or guardians.
 These set out clear guidelines on how parents and guardians should use social media, communications channels, or other internet forums when communicating with or about your school, staff members and students.

-These agreements can clearly set out the behaviour and conduct the school will not tolerated and can be drafted to cover school and personal social media accounts and channels.
+These agreements can clearly set out the behaviour and conduct the school will not tolerate and can be drafted to cover school and personal social media accounts and channels.

 Parent code of conduct